joric/oneliners/README.md

 Cache decorator, `@lru_cache` or `@cache` (since Python 3.9) may be used as an inline function `cache(lambda ...)`.

+Reduces exponential complexity to quadratic or less, depending of the problem.
+Essentially, a built-in memoization.

 * https://leetcode.com/problems/best-time-to-buy-and-sell-stock-iv/discuss/2555929/python-oneliner-dfs-with-a-cache-decorator

 ```python